 Why are kids with us?

 The simplest answer is there is nothing in Scripture that would have us do otherwise.
 Jesus said, “Let the little children come to me and do not hinder them, for to such belongs the kingdom of heaven” (Mt.
 19:14).
 Parents are charged with teaching the next generation to walk with God (Dt.
 6:4-7, 20-25), and since worship is at the heart of walking with God, our kids learn “reverence and awe” by watching us worship.
-While we gladly abide with any extra commotion this creates, there are materials for kids (sermon notes, paper, and crayons) at the sanctuary entrance and in the shelf near the main entrance to the sanctuary, a cry room at the back of the sanctuary, and a nursery for ages up to 36 months at the 9am service.
+While we gladly abide with any extra commotion this creates, there are materials for kids (sermon notes, paper, and crayons) at the sanctuary entrance and in the shelf near the main entrance to the sanctuary, a cry room at the back of the sanctuary, and a nursery for ages up to 36 months.

 Why do we kneel during confession?